michielvaneerd/flutter-env/README.md

 # flutter-env

-Switch between different Firebase projects in your Flutter app.
+Switch between different Flutter environments.

 For example you have a development and production environment that uses 2 different Firebase projects that also have different app ids.